Benchwise/benchwise/docs/docs/api/datasets/load-dataset.md

 ## Supported Formats

+Overview of the various file and data formats supported for dataset loading.

 - JSON files (`.json`)
 - CSV files (`.csv`)
 - URLs (http/https)
 - Python dictionaries (passed directly as `source`)

 ## Usage

+Examples demonstrating how to load datasets from different sources.

 ```python
 from benchwise import load_dataset